Alternative versions of Batman: Dawnbreaker

 The Dawnbreaker is a version of Batman from Earth -32, a dark reflection of the Earth-32 where Batman became a Green Lantern.
 When Earth -32 Bruce lost his parents to Joe Chill, he is chosen by a Green Lantern power ring to become a Green Lantern.
 Bruce's will overrides the ring's ban on lethal force and corrupts it, enabling him to use it to kill Chill and various criminals.
 After Bruce killed Gordon when eventually confronted, he wipes out the Green Lantern Corps and the Guardians of the Universe when they confront him.
 Bruce then entered his giant Green Lantern Power Battery and exits with a new outfit and moniker, the Dawnbreaker.
-However, he finds that his Earth has begun to collapse and he is met by the Batman Who Laughs who, after recruiting the Red Death and the Murder Machine, recruits the Dawnbreaker, promising him a new world to shroud in darkness.
+However, he finds that his Earth has begun to collapse and he is met by the Batman Who Laughs who, after recruiting the Red Death and the Murder Machine, recruits Dawnbreaker, promising him a new world to shroud in darkness.
 After arriving on Earth-0, Dawnbreaker heads to Coast City where he is confronted by Hal Jordan.
-Dawnbreaker tries to consume Hal Jordan in a 'blackout' but the latter is rescued by Doctor Fate.
+Dawnbreaker tries to consume Jordan in a 'blackout' but the latter is rescued by Doctor Fate.
 With Green Lantern gone, Dawnbreaker takes control of Coast City.
-Dawnbreaker confronts Hal Jordan in a blacked out cave underneath Coast City, claiming that the Green Lantern oath is worthless in his cave.
+Dawnbreaker confronts Jordan in a blacked out cave underneath Coast City, claiming that the Green Lantern oath is worthless in his cave.